Krafty-Sprouts-Media-LLC/KSM-Post-Scheduler/README.md

 5. **Interval Respect**: Ensures posts are scheduled with the minimum interval between them
 6. **Status Update**: Changes post status to 'future' with the calculated publish time

+## Auto-Completion System

+The plugin includes an intelligent auto-completion system that ensures your daily posting quotas are always met:

+### How It Works
+- **Deficit Detection**: The daily cron job automatically detects when daily quotas are not met
+- **Smart Backfill**: When scheduling new posts, the system prioritizes filling past deficits before scheduling for future dates
+- **Oldest First**: Deficits are filled in chronological order, ensuring the oldest missed days are completed first
+- **Automatic Cleanup**: Deficit records older than 30 days are automatically removed

+### Admin Interface
+The settings page displays your auto-completion status:
+- **Total Deficit**: Shows the total number of posts needed to complete all incomplete days
+- **Incomplete Days**: Number of days that didn't meet their quota
+- **Recent History**: List of the 5 most recent incomplete days with their deficit counts
+- **Color Coding**: Green indicates all quotas are up to date, red shows active deficits

 ## Manual Scheduling

 Use the "Schedule Posts Now" button on the settings page to manually execute the scheduler and schedule all pending draft posts immediately.
 This allows you to:
 - Schedule all draft posts without waiting for the automatic cron
 - See detailed progress reports of the scheduling process
 - Verify your configuration and timing settings work as expected
+- Automatically fill any existing deficits with available posts

 ## Requirements